mihdan/cyr2lat/readme.txt

 Converts Cyrillic characters in post, page and term slugs to Latin characters.
 Useful for creating human-readable URLs.

 = Features =
-* The only plugin with fully editable transliteration table.
+* The only plugin with a fully editable transliteration table.
 Allows to add/remove and edit pairs like 'Я' => 'Ya', or even 'Пиво' => 'Beer'
 * Converts any number of existing post, page and term slugs in background processes
 * Saves existing post and page permalinks integrity
 * Performs transliteration of attachment file names